r14f/docker-allthemods10/README.md

 ## Description

-This container is built to run on an [Unraid](https://unraid.net) server, outside of that your mileage will vary.
+This container is built to run on an [Unraid](https://unraid.net) server; outside of that, your mileage will vary.

-The docker on the first run will download the same version as tagged `All the Mods 10-4.0` and install it.
+The Docker on the first run will download the same version as tagged `All the Mods 10-4.0` and install it.
 This can take a while as the Forge installer can take a bit to complete.
-You can watch the logs and it will eventually finish.
+You can watch the logs, and it will eventually finish.

 After the first run, it will simply start the server.

-Note: There are no modded Minecraft files shipped in the container, they are all downloaded at runtime.
+Note: There are no modded Minecraft files shipped in the container; they are all downloaded at runtime.

 ## Requirements